MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/mb-uicc-application-and-file-system-access.md

 | Microsoft Low-Level UICC Access | UUID_MS_UICC_LOW_LEVEL | C2F6588E-F037-4BC9-8665-F4D44BD09367 |
 | Microsoft Basic IP Connectivity Extensions | UUID_BASIC_CONNECT_EXTENSIONS | 3D01DCC5-FEF5-4D05-9D3A-BEF7058E9AAF |

 The following table specifies the UUID and command code for each CID, as well as whether the CID supports Set, Query, or Event (notification) requests.
-See each CID’s individual section within this topic for more info about its parameters, data structures, and notifications.
+See each CID’s individual Section within this topic for more info about its parameters, data structures, and notifications.

 | CID | UUID | Command code | Set | Query | Notify |
 | --- | --- | --- | --- | --- | --- |